DevilEnfant/MAWD15935/README.md

 **MAWD15935** is a large-scale Manchu archives word dataset.

-This repository is currently a **temporary public entry page** for the dataset.
+This repository is currently a **public entry page** for the dataset.
 At this stage, we only provide the dataset download information.
 More materials will be completed and released step by step before **2026-04-08**.